SFauth/AAC-using-large-language-models/README.md

    ```python
    betas = torch.tensor([0, 0.1, 0.2, 0.3], device=device)
    ```
 2. We created a shell-script and defined a GPU to use.
 Since we want to use the validation set of AudioCaps, we have to **define the correct --GT_captions_AudioCaps flag** that contains the names of the files that are part of the validation set.
-Furthermore, we **specify as experiment name "validation"** to make the result being saved in the validation folder and **set a save name containing the hyperparameter that we ablate** https://github.com/SFauth/AACLM/blob/559d3e88aeec5d1b6e352ccf8ec2581eb9080e00/audio_captioning/sh_folder/MAGIC_WavCaps_AudioSet_KW_beta_sweep_AC.sh#L1-L14
+Furthermore, we **specify as experiment name "validation"** to make the result being saved in the validation folder and **set a save name containing the hyperparameter that we ablate**: https://github.com/SFauth/AACLM/blob/559d3e88aeec5d1b6e352ccf8ec2581eb9080e00/audio_captioning/sh_folder/MAGIC_WavCaps_AudioSet_KW_beta_sweep_AC.sh#L1-L14

 3. As we have had than more than one GPU, we then repeated step 1 and step 2 using other $\beta$ values, indicating to use another GPU